oracle/db-sharding/container-based-sharding-deployment/README.md

 #### Deploy Oracle Sharding Containers on Podman

 To deploy a sharded database on Podman, see: [Deploy Oracle Sharding Containers on Podman](./samples/container-files/podman-container-files/README.md).
-This document provides the commands that you need to deploy a Sharded Database using Podman with either System Sharding or with User Defined Sharding.
+This document provides the commands that you need to deploy a Sharded Database using Podman with System Sharding or with System Sharding with SNR RAFT enabled or with User Defined Sharding.

 **NOTE:** If you want to use Oracle Database 21c or Oracle Database 23ai release-based container images with Podman, then you must deploy on an Oracle Linux 8 host.